Europe park, visit major European monuments in one day

 You can also get there by Taxi, there are 3 entries:

-Well that’s about all, I’m sure you will have an excellent time there!
+Well that’s about all, I’m sure you will have an excellent time in Europe park, visit major European monuments in one day!

 Madrid, ES